karanehra/literate-adventure/settingUpADomain.md

 ### What is SSL/TLS

 SSL (Secure Sockets Layer) and TLS (Transport Security Layer) are protocols for creating authenticated and encrypted links between machines on the internet.
+It works by associating the identity of a website to a crypto keypair(private and public keypair).
+This public key is available via the SSL certificate.

+The certificate itself is signed by a **CA (Certificate Authority)** and is then deemed to be trusted by client side softwares like browsers etc.

+### HTTPS

+A website using the HTTPS protocol owns an SSL/TLS certificate that is signed by a valid CA. This certificate is available in different validation levels.
+An HTTPS connection ensures the following:
+1. The server providing the site is in possession of the private keys that is paired to the public key in the certificate
+2. The data flowing in from the server/website has not been tampered with by a man in the middle
+3. The to and fro communication is encrypted.
+No data is sent in plaintext over the network

+### Certificate Signing Request (CSR)

+A CSR is generated on the server that needs to be secured using various methods depending on the platform.
+The way i do it is by using `openssl` which works nicely and is readily available on all `*nix` systems.

+This CSR can be provided to any CA to buy a certificate.